Console in Java

 As you can observe in the output, it is not visible when we have entered the password because the program receives it in a character array.

-In the next tutorial, we will discuss file class in Java with example programs.
+I hope that you will have understood all the methods provided by console class and practiced all example programs.
+Stay tuned with the next tutorial where we will discuss serialization and deserialization in Java with the help of examples.
 Please, email us if you find anything incorrect in this tutorial.

 Thanks for reading!!!